 doses.
 Tablets should be taken before or with meals.

-Period of dosing with regard to indications:
+Length of medication with regard to treatment of particular

-Upper respiratory tract infections: 5 to 10 days
+Upper respiratory tract infections:

 7 to 14 days or until the signs and symptoms indicate that the

 condition is cured.
-Legionnaire's Disease requires
+Legionnaire's Disease requires prolonged

 5 to 10 days.
 Acne may require prolonged treatment.

 require prolonged treatment.

 Oral and dental infections: at least 5 days.